tira-io/tira/documentation/organizers/organizing-tasks.rst

    (1) Visit the overview of all tasks at `tira.io <https://www.tira.io/>`__ (2) Click on "Add Task" and fill out the corresponding form (use the Master VM Id that you received during registration, e.g., :code:`princess-knight` was a baseline in Touché)
    (3) Click on your newly created task
-   (4) Click on "Add a new Dataset" and fill out the corresponding form (5) Navigate to the Evaluator section of your new dataset.
-Click on "Git CI" to use the CI backend and specify the Docker image of the evaluator and the `evaluation command <#create-a-docker-image-for-your-evaluator>`__.
+   (4) Click on "Add a new Dataset" and fill out the corresponding form.
+A step-by-step guide is available in the `Add a new Dataset section <#add-a-new-dataset>`_.
+   (5) Navigate to the Evaluator section of your new dataset.
+Click on "Git CI" to use the CI backend and specify the Docker image of the evaluator and the `evaluation command <#add-an-evaluator>`__.

 .. dropdown:: :material-regular:`looks_4;1.5em` Upload Public Baselines